sarkarshuvojit/lomboktojson/readme.md

 # Creates: 2-converted-orders.json
 ```

+> **Note:** The examples use [dirseq](https://github.com/sarkarshuvojit/dirseq) to generate sequential filenames - a helpful utility for organizing outputs chronologically.

 ## Problem

 When using Lombok's `@ToString` or `@Data` annotations in Java classes, log output is generated in Lombok's specific format: